shubhattin/os-config/linux/arch/DE.md

 - Font
   - to install fonts locally copy it to `~/.local/share/fonts` folder. then `sudo fc-cache -f -v`
   - restart the computer to use the fonts properly in the terminal
-- Disable Calendar from AutoStart (as it takes considerable memory we dont need it now)
-  - `cp /etc/xdg/autostart/org.kde.kalendarac.desktop ~/.config/autostart` to have the config accessible in `AutoStart`
-  - Then Open AutoStart and disable it.
 - To show a indiacator around mouse while you press a hotkey(in my case `meta+ctrl+s`)
  - Goto Settings > Windows Management > Desktop Effect
  - Then enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousThen enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousee
-- Uninstalling a rpm package
-  - find your package name `rpm -qa | grep package`
-  - uninstall using `rpm -e <PackageName>`

 ## Backup Instructions for `/home` directory